dthx2710/csc2012-t12/README.md

 ## Cloud Native and Computer Vision Approach to Recycling
 Decoupling Language-Agnostic API Microservices with Fail-Safe Redundancy and Horizontal Scalablility

-## Introduction
-This project is a full-stack system that allows users to recycle items for reward points.
-For this prototype, we are using a physical web camera to detect the items that the user wants to recycle.
-We are using computer vision to detect the items, and we are using a machine learning model to classify the items into different categories, such as cans, plastic and paper.
-The user can also view their profile, and view their reward points and items that they have recycled.
-The user can then redeem the reward points for items in the store.

-## Implementation

-The web application is built using a microservices architecture, with the frontend, gateway, user-service and image-service being separate services.
-The frontend is built using ReactJS, the gateway is built using gRPC, the user-service is built using NodeJS and the image-service is built using Python.
-The services are containerized using Docker and are orchestrated using Docker-Compose.

-We are using an alternative to Kubernetes for this project, which is minikube.
-We are using minikube to run the services in a Kubernetes cluster, and we are using the NGINX Ingress Controller to route the traffic to the services.
-We are also using a NGINX reverse proxy to route the traffic to the frontend and gateway.

-gRPC (HTTP/2) is used to communicate between the services, and we are using gRPC Gateway to expose the gRPC services as RESTful APIs.
-The benefit of using gRPC is that it is a high-performance, open-source universal RPC framework.
-It uses HTTP/2 for transport, which is faster than HTTP/1.1.
-It also uses Protocol Buffers as the interface description language, which allows us to define our services using a simple `.proto` file.
-This allows us to generate client and server code in any language we want.
-Using gRPC Gateway allows us to use the same `.proto` file to generate the RESTful APIs.
-This allows us to have a single source of truth for our API, and we can generate the client code for the frontend and gateway using the same `.proto` file.

 ## Team12 Members
 | Name                   | Student ID | Role                        | Github                                               |
 | ---------------------- | ---------- | --------------------------- | ---------------------------------------------------- |